miguelleitao/tlea/README.md

 	lea	ax, [label_name]

-This syntax is confusing since the __LEA__ instruction does imediate data loading.
+This syntax is confusing since this form of __LEA__ instruction does imediate data loading.
 It does not access memory.
 When using NASM,